 In 1975, The Daler Board Company introduced the first synthetic watercolour brush to the artists’ materials market.
 ‘Dalon’ was the first real rival to the sable brush for over 100 years.

 Daler-Rowney now operates from three manufacturing bases – all its Colours (paints) are manufactured in Bracknell, Berkshire.
-Artists’ paper and mountboard is transformed in Wareham, Dorset and artists’ brushes are made in La Romana in the Dominican Republic.
+Artists’ paper and mountboard are transformed in Wareham, Dorset and artists’ brushes are made in La Romana in the Dominican Republic.

-With its Paper, Brushes and Colour three pronged approach to product development, production and sales & marketing, Daler-Rowney is unique amongst the leaders in the fine art market in offering its own products in the three key fine art categories.
+With its Paper, Brushes and Colour three-pronged approach to product development, production and sales & marketing, Daler-Rowney is unique amongst the leaders in the fine art market in offering its own products in the three key fine art categories.

 As well as being divided into the three product categories, the Daler-Rowney range uniquely offers solutions to four groups of artists; professional artists, accomplished students and amateurs, emerging talents and beginners.
 In each of the three product groups, every artist can find products adapted to their technical level of accomplishment as well as their financial means.

-This video is from Daler Rowney’s archives and although the Cryla brushes now comes in a silver finish it is still an informative video on the range of brushes found in the Cryla Acrylic brush series.
+This video is from Daler Rowney’s archives and although the Cryla brushes now come in a silver finish it is still an informative video on the range of brushes found in the Cryla Acrylic brush series.